CKalama/Note-Taking-Application/README.md

 # Note-Taking-Application

-This is a Functional Team Template Generator for a team consiting of a Manager, Engineer, and Intern.
+This is a functional Note Taking Application.

 Deployed Heroku Link: https://secret-meadow-51894.herokuapp.com/